 My day in Venice truly set the tone for my Italian exploration.
 I became comfortable with my surroundings and found a new sense of confidence.
 The winding streets and new foods, combined with meeting new people from all over the world, gave me the desire to continue exploring.
 We continued south in Italy for six more days.
 When it was over, it was hard to leave my new friends — both American and Italian — behind.
 I know I will be back though, and not only to Italy.
 I am ready to see as much of the world as I can.

-About the Author Osiris Rosario is a student at Thurgood Marshall Academy for Learning and Social Change in the Harlem neighborhood of New York City.
+About the Author Osiris Rosario is a graduate of Thurgood Marshall Academy for Learning and Social Change in the Harlem neighborhood of New York City.

 Please click here to learn more about how teacher James Doyle and the Kids ‘n Culture initiative at at Thurgood Marshall Academy help students like Osiris discover the world, and how you can make a difference with a contribution through Donors Choose.